TheKhaliqAnsari/git-practice/README.md

 5. `Rebasing` -> It is technique for managing cleaner history.

-7.`Learning`:- Learning git is so much fun.
+7. `Learning`:- Learning git is so much fun.

 Hi my name is khaliq ansari and i am full stack developer.

+9. `Learning Node Js` -> Trying to learn node js.